-The Massachusetts-born 52 year-old started his career as an actor with the Second City improvisational comedy group in Chicago where he also taught.
+He started his career as an actor with Chicago's Second City comedy group (where he also taught improv).
 He made his film debut in Curly Sue (1991).
-In 1996, he became a cast member of The Dana Carvey Show (1996).
-For many he would subsequently become a household name as a one of the inept reporters on The Daily Show.
+In 1996, he became a cast member of The Dana Carvey Show.
+He became renowned internationally with The 40-Year-Old Virgin in 2005.